KritsadaM/iss3_equipement_utillities/README.md

 # ISS3 Equipment Utility

-Command-line utilities to discover and control ISS3 lab/rack equipment — PDUs, terminal servers, and DAQs — through a common, pluggable driver architecture.
+Command-line utilities to discover and control ISS3 equipments — PDUs, terminal servers, and DAQs — through a common, pluggable driver architecture.
 Each utility auto-detects the connected device and dispatches to the right vendor driver, so operators don't need to know which model is on the other end of the IP address.

 ## Utilities